 Here is why we think that Aberystwyth is a great place for you.

-- State-of-the-art teaching that provides you with the practical skills and scientific knowledge base to underpin your future career
+- Modern teaching facilities that provides you with the practical skills and scientific knowledge base to underpin your future career

 - Visits to farms and businesses that lead the industry in innovation and technical know-how